 Snowboarding on the slopes of the Big White in Kelowna, Ratchford smashed into a tree, fracturing and dislocating eight ribs, separating her shoulder and tearing several muscles as well as damaging her sternum.

 “I didn’t think it was that bad initially,” she said.
 “I went to work the evening after my crash, tied scarves around my ribs and got through the shift.”

-But after going to the hospital, and simply experiencing the ongoing pain and trouble breathing, Ratchford knew it was an extensive injury.
-However she pushed through, easing her work slightly and transitioning into less hands on work.
+But after going to the hospital, and experiencing ongoing pain and trouble breathing, Ratchford knew it was an extensive injury.
+However she pushed through, easing her work slightly and transitioning into less hands-on training at the gym.